blackmann/theme-to-zed/README.md

 Export VSCode themes to Zed.

+⚠️ Zed works for just Mac at the moment.
+So this extension is only useful for Mac users.

 ## How to use

 After installing from the Marketplace, run the command `Export Theme to Zed` from the command palette.